 Facilities that are 50 years old or older may have historical significance that must be preserved.
+This includes structures where the intent is demolition.
 If your facility meets the criteria, the Bureau of Historic Preservation (BHP) must approve your project plans before submission of your application.
 Upload a copy of the BHP determination letter stating that the proposed project will have no adverse effects to the building's historical significance at time of the application.